 She waited for more.
 His voice thickened with the discomfort of revelation: ‘I had a brother, but he died when we were born.’
 He could not say any more, but she showed a sympathetic understanding that this history might affect him.
 At that moment, the image of Tomas blinded him.
 He did not tell her about Tomas until many years later.

 The tear in the fig tree did not repair well.
 It rotted.
 In 1953, the tree was cut down and replaced by another.
 Blayne was aware of this because he did not avoid the area — quite the reverse.
-In 1957, he told his two sons, then aged sixteen and fourteen, about Tomas, while they were standing by the spot.
+Blayne was aware of this because he did not avoid the area — quite the reverse.
+He liked to walk there and think.
+In 1957, when his two sons were aged sixteen and fourteen, he told them about Tomas, while they were standing by the spot.
 They were curious, but unaffected.
 Upon reflection, Blayne decided that there were many things that could not be passed on.
 What was passed on followed some chain of cause and effect that evaded observation.

 Fifteen years later, however, one of his sons asked him for the story again.